-- Compensation Committee Independence.
-Compensation committee members of listed companies will be required to satisfy heightened independence standards to be established by the national securities exchanges.8 The definition of the term "independence" is consistent with that required of audit committee members under Rule 10A-3 of the Exchange Act.
+• Compensation Committee Independence.
+Compensation committee members of listed companies will be required to satisfy heightened independence standards to be established by the national securities exchanges.
+The definition of the term "independence" is consistent with that required of audit committee members under Rule 10A-3 of the Exchange Act.
 Listed companies should start reviewing whether the current members of the compensation committee meet the general provisions in the Act, and review the SEC's rules and listing standards once they are issued.
 To the extent that changes to the composition of the compensation committee are required, companies may need to recruit new members if they are unable to fill compensation committee positions with existing directors.
-Compensation committees will also need to update their charters when the final rules become available. - Independence of Compensation Committee Consultants and Advisers.
-Compensation committees of listed companies must consider specific factors that the SEC identifies as affecting the independence of a compensation consultant, legal counsel or other adviser before selecting such person.
-The SEC is required to issue rules identifying the factors that affect the independence of a compensation consultant, legal counsel, or other adviser to a compensation committee of an issuer.
-Such factors must
+Compensation committees also will need to update their charters when the final rules become available.